Dr. Rattan Lal Awarded World Food Prize 2020

 Lal’s research shows that by restoring soil health, it is possible to double the global annual grain yield while also decreasing the land area under grain cultivation by 30 percent and cutting fertilizer use by 50 percent.
 All of this can be achieved by the year 2100.

 Another concept that drives Lal’s research is the One Health approach to solving global issues of climate change and food security.
-“When soils are healthy we don’t need as much pesticides,” says Lal.
-He adds, “Twenty-five percent of global biodiversity is in the soil.”
+“When soils are healthy we don’t need as much pesticides,” Lal tells Food Tank.
+“Twenty-five percent of global biodiversity is in the soil.”
 And by keeping the soil healthy, crops can better fight off pests on their own, and be healthier for us to eat.

 “The health of soil, plants, animals, people, and the environment is one and indivisible.”